rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 ## Miscrits Auto Bot

-A GUI automation bot designed to assist with gameplay in Miscrits by performing automated actions such as attacking, capturing rare Miscrits, and managing interactions using image recognition and customizable settings.
+A GUI automation bot built to grind EXP efficiently in Miscrits by performing automated actions like attacking enemies and auto-capturing rare Miscrits.
+It uses image recognition to detect specific UI elements and simulate interactions, allowing continuous farming without manual input.

+### ⚠️ Warning

+This bot relies heavily on image recognition, which may be CPU-intensive on some systems.
+It is designed to work best with Miscrits running in **windowed mode** and has **not** been fully optimized for **fullscreen mode**.
+For best results, keep the game window visible and avoid overlapping elements.

+---

 ### 🚀 Features